Caitlin-cooling/Cazana/README.md

 By using this approach I was able to spot edge cases such as when the history has multiple entries from the same date that can effect the results.

 I decided that 'today' should be initiliazed in the constructor, where a specific date can either be passed in as an argument, say for example you wanted to find the mileage on a certain day, or if no value is given todays date and time will be used.
 This allows maximum flexibility for the user, but also allows a high test coverage to be achieved.

+## Linting
+Linting was completed using ESLint and a popular styleguide.

 ## Without Time Restriction I would have...
 Liked to implement a user interface.